 Our Story

 On November 6, 1946, Margaret Hawkins and Sarah Scott, two young women from Philadelphia, gathered seven friends to establish a groundbreaking inter-city club.
-Their vision was to create an organization that met the unique needs and ambitions of black women, filling gaps left by existing groups.
-They aimed for their organization to embrace civic engagement, education, and cultural enrichment.
-The Links, Incorporated was born from these aspirations, dedicated to fostering cultural appreciation through the arts, nurturing community relations, and empowering women to embrace their civic duties.
+They envisioned an organization that promoted civic engagement, education, and cultural enrichment, addressing gaps left by existing organizations.
+The Links, Incorporated was born from these aspirations, dedicated to fostering cultural appreciation through the arts, nurturing community relations, and empowering women to embrace their civicduties.

 Chartered April 1948